maanisim/giftr/README.md

 FrontEnd - Javascript/CSS/HTML:5\
 BackEnd - Python with Flask\
 AI - Python.\
-Support - Discord
+Support - Discord\

+# How to run
+Make a user web
+create a dir giftr
+create a db using insert_tables chmod +x whileTrue.sh start the program by runing nohup whileTrue.sh

-Hello from group16.
+Big hi from group16.